owenzengusc/Mental_State_Experiment_Platform/README.md

 main.py: The main entry point for the application.
 MathTest.py: Logic and interface for the Math Test.
+StroopTest.py: Logic and interface for the Stroop Test.
-StroopTest.py: Logic and interface for the Stroop Test. user.py: User-related functionalities. window.py: Basic window creation and management functions.
+ColdPressorTest.py: Logic and interface for the Cold Pressor Test. user.py: User-related functionalities. window.py: Basic window creation and management functions.
 test_editor: A utility to modify, add, or delete tests.